 The mission of Bowen Center is to positively impact the quality of life of those they serve by providing professional, caring, cost-effective behavioral healthcare services.
 In order to accomplish this, it is their shared mission to interrupt (or at least lesson) the intergenerational transmission of toxic traumatic stress.
 The internship provides an opportunity to gain proficiency in a wide array of therapeutic and assessment techniques in a variety of clinical modalities and settings.
 Interns will develop their skills in assessment, diagnosis and testing.
-Bowen Center places strong emphasis on learning and implementing consensus evidence based practices, participation in clinicians and principles and practices of trauma informed care.
+Bowen Center places strong emphasis on learning and implementing consensus evidence based practices and principles and practices of trauma informed care.
 Interns can also expect to learn about a rapidly changing healthcare environment and to develop greater understanding of fundamental business principles of the marketplace.
-Bowen Center seeks to be true to the mission of a comprehensive behavioral health system to serve the otherwise underserved, the disenfranchised among us who are very much in need of professional care, but too often encounter many barriers to access.